codacy/docs/docs/repositories-configure/codacy-configuration-file.md

     <!-- NOTE 2021-02-05 paulo.ribeiro
          The category Coverage is not supported by the Codacy configuration file.
-         See https://github.com/codacy/docs/pull/70 for more information.
+         See pull request #70 for more information.

          NOTE 2021-02-09 paulo.ribeiro
-         We concluded that the category Metrics and the key "enabled" weren't working on the Codacy configuration file and opened the issue https://codacy.atlassian.net/browse/CY-3679 to look further into this. -->
+         We concluded that the category Metrics and the key "enabled" weren't working on the Codacy configuration file and opened the issue CY-3679 to look further into this. -->

 -   Configuring a specific repository directory on which to start the analysis